 Stenciling is a cornerstone in our design process.
 Our graphics and design team spend a great deal of time researching artwork inspiration and creating the stencils that we use in our final designs.
 The process often transitions from computer to hand manipulation, and then back to the computer until the design is finalized.

 We take a great deal of pride in being able to share our work and creations.
 The mission of The School of Making is to educate, share ideas, and designs, and in turn to create a community of makers.
-We offer a growing range of tools from our Studio Book Series, to Workshops, Makeshift conversations, DIY projects on our Journal, and our Resource Downloads.
+We offer a growing range of tools from our Studio Book Series, to Workshops, Makeshift conversations, DIY projects on our Journal, and our Studio Books + Patterns page.